DavidHaunsch/UserSessionExport/README.md

 # Testbed-UserSessionExport
 Starts the demo application Easytravel, a load generator, and an instance with Elasticsearch and Kibana, where user session can be exported to, in AWS.
+Find the accompanying blog article [here](https://www.dynatrace.com/news/blog/export-dynatrace-user-session-data-use-3rd-party-systems/).

 ## Architecture
 <add image here>